Evaluation access for regulated & quality-critical systems

 Quickstart

-Clone the repo, run the guided launcher and choose your first Starter Kit.
-TrailMQ prepares the stack for you.
+Clone the deployment repo, run the guided launcher and choose your first Starter Kit.
+TrailMQ prepares an evaluation stack for you.

 The guided launcher prepares runtime folders, creates local demo certificates when needed, generates evaluation credentials and starts the selected recipe.